Core Faculty

 Dr. Hall-Bibb's research interests are diverse and include teaching and learning, cultural competence, retention in higher education, and the perception of the profession of physical therapy.
 Her primary teaching responsibilities are cultural competency, basic examination, biophysical agents, and service-learning components of the curriculum.

-Julie Hartmann, PT, DSc, GCS (email)
+Julie Hartmann, PT, DSc (email)

 Assistant Professor

-Leann Kerr, PT, DPT, DHS, CBIS (email)
+Leann Kerr, PT, DPT, DHSc, CBIS (email)

 Associate Professor

 Dr. Leann Kerr is a Certified Brain Injury Specialist from the Brain Injury Association of American.
-Her primary teaching responsibilities are in Pediatrics, Psychosocial Aspects of Health and Disability, Research II, Service Learning Clinic, Neuroscience, and Neurological Rehabilitation for the Adult Patient.
+Her primary teaching responsibilities are in Pediatrics, Psychosocial Aspects of Health and Disability, Research II, Service Learning Clinic, and Neurological Rehabilitation for the Adult Patient.
 Her research interests are in fall prevention, technology utilization, and functional gait applications post neurological insult across the life span.

-Callie Latham, PT, DPT, OCS (email)
+Callie Latham, PT, DPT (email)

 Assistant Professor

-Dennis Lesch, PT, GCS (email)
+Dennis Lesch, PT, CEEAA (email)

 Professor Emeritus

-Mr. Lesch teaches Introduction to Acute Care, Gerontology, Adult Neurological Rehabilitation and Rehabilitation Techniques.
+Professor Lesch teaches Introduction to Acute Care, Gerontology, Adult Neurological Rehabilitation and Rehabilitation Techniques.
 His clinical interests are in geriatric care with a special interest in amputee rehab, and he remains clinically active in the home health arena.

 Assistant Professor